 We talk to a lot of folks at nonprofits who aren’t happy with their organization’s website.
 Usually, the site is failing to connect with audiences and accurately reflect who they are.
 Oh, and in almost all cases, it looks dated and stale.
 As a result, organizations sometimes ask us to “refresh” or “reskin” their website.
 In other words, they want the design of their site updated so it looks more modern, but want the existing structure, navigation, and technology to remain in place.
 While there’s nothing wrong with wanting your site to look better, asking for a design refresh like this can be a band-aid fix for much deeper problems.

-At Constructive, we believe that an effective website is composed of four things: brand, design, technology, and content.
+Every website is built on four foundations: brand, design, technology, and content.
 If your site isn’t performing, you need to invest in a redesign that takes all four of these elements into account—assessing how each serves your users’ needs and impacts their experience of your website.
 Why?
 Because on average, users only spend 10-20 seconds on a web page before they leave, and according to a 2006 study, they can develop an opinion of your organization after as little as 50 milliseconds of being on your site.
 That means it needs to make a good impression on all fronts quickly, or else you risk losing potential advocates.
 If your website has been “refreshed” to look modern, but users still can’t find the information they’re looking for, they’re not likely to stay interested for long.

 “Okay,” you’re thinking, “that’s all well and good, but what if I don’t have the budget for such a big overhaul right now?”